 Once both the frozen egg program and the donor eggs are selected and embryos are created, the female recipient will undergo a 4-5 week process which will ready the uterine endometrial lining for implantation using hormonal suppression of the ovaries, followed by stimulation of the uterine lining with estrogen and progesterone.
 Once the uterine lining has achieved the appropriate state for implantation, Advanced Fertility Care Physicians will perform the embryo transfer into the intended mother’s uterus.
 The moment of truth comes 10 to 12 days after the transfer when we perform the pregnancy test.

-What are the benefits or drawbacks of a Frozen Donor Egg IVF Cycle versus a Fresh Donor Egg IVF Cycle
+Frozen Donor Egg IVF Cycle vs. Fresh Donor Egg IVF Cycle

 Prior to 2008, eggs, unlike embryos (fertilized eggs) could not be successfully frozen and thawed in the laboratory setting.
 Huge advancements in media and laboratory techniques have allowed specially equipped and trained embryologists to perform egg freezing with significant improvements in pregnancy success rates.
 At Advanced Fertility Care, we are proud to have been one of the earliest fertility centers in the Southwest and in the country to have been performing egg freezing studies since January 2009 and over the last 3-4 years, have seen success rates equal and surpass those of fresh eggs in many cases.
 We are also proud to have reported the first pregnancy in Arizona resulting from the use of frozen eggs.
 Due to these advancements in technology and success rates, egg freezing (oocyte vitrification) is no longer considered investigational and now considered a routine offering in fertility treatment.